 - On the note of substitutions, you can use a whole cup of caster sugar, as opposed to half light brown and half caster.
 Light brown sugar brings a depth of caramel flavour that caster doesn’t, but it works in a pinch.

-- I use extra large eggs, meaning I buy the 700g packet here in Australia.
+- I use extra large eggs.
 The size of your eggs is quite important in gluten free baking, because it has a tendency to be dry.
 As previously mentioned, make sure they are room temperature.
 Cold eggs will ‘shock’ the brownie mixture and may cause the chocolate or butter (or both) to seize up in the batter, effectively ruining it.

 - The espresso, salt and vanilla bean paste work actual wonders in producing a super rich, flavourful brownie.
 I don’t recommend omitting any of them.